Free-Form Amino Acid Complex for maximum growth & coloration in all Corals & Their Allies

 Instructions and Guidelines

-Broadcast Feeding: Add up to 1 ml per 50 gallons of water in an area of rapid water movement daily for the first four weeks of use.
+Broadcast Feeding: Add 1 ml (~20 drops) per 50 gallons of water in an area of rapid water movement daily.
+Use more if desired and you have a heavy coral load, but do not exceed the Maximum dose, see below.

 Moisture (max) 99.00%, crude protein (min) 1.00%, crude fat (min) 0%, crude fiber (min) 0%

-Purified water, proprietary complex of free-form amino acids.
+Purified water, proprietary complex of free-form amino acids, proprietary base.